StackVista/stackstate-docs/configure/security/authentication/oidc.md

 ## Configure the OIDC provider

-Before you can configure StackState to authenticate using OIDC, you will need create a client for StackState on your OIDC provider.
-Create a client using the following settings (if the OIDC provider needs them):
+Before you can configure StackState to authenticate using OIDC, you need to create a client for StackState on your OIDC provider.
+Use the following settings for the client (if needed by the OIDC provider):

 * Use the OIDCAuthoirzation Flow
 * Set the **Redirect URI** to the base URL of StackState suffixed with `/loginCallback`.
 For example `https://stackstate.acme.com/loginCallback`.
 For some OIDC providers, such as Google, the Redirect URI must match exactly, including any query parameters.
 In that case, you should configure the URI like this `https://stackstate.acme.com/loginCallback?client_name=StsOidcClient`.